urvin-compliance/caracal/README.md

 **EMUs (English Metric Unit)**
 EMUs are a virtual unit designed to facilitate the smooth conversion between inches, milliimeters, and pixels for images and vector graphics.
 1in == 914400 EMUs == 72dpi x 100 x 254.

-At present, Caracal expects values to be specified in whichever unit the OOXML requires.
+At present, Caracal expects values to be specified in whichever unit OOXML requires.
 This is admittedly difficult for new Caracal users.
 Eventually, we'll probably implement a utility object under the hood to convert user-specified units into the format expected by OOXML.

 ## Syntax Flexibility